Bound for Gaussian-state Quantum illumination using direct photon measurement: Signal-to-Noise Ratio with coincidence counting

 In the limit of $N_S,~\kappa \ll 1\ll N_B$, the SNR is approximated as $\frac{M\kappa^2 N_S}{8N_B^4}$.
 Given a CCT state, the mean value of the observable is derived as

 In the limit of $N_S,N_I,~\kappa \ll 1\ll N_B$, the SNR is approximated as $\frac{M\kappa^2 N_S^2 N_I}{2N_B^4}$.

 Fig.\ref{fig:fig1}(a) shows the SNRs of the three Gaussian states as a function of $N_S$ under coincidence counting measurements using on-off detectors.
 The TMSV state outperforms the coherent state and the CCT state at $N_S< 0.0016$, but the coherent state presents the best performance at $N_S >0.0016$.
+The TMSV state cannot take advantage of quantum correlation over coherent state in a high mean photon number of the signal mode when using on-off detection.
 The CCT state can beat the TMSV state with increasing the mean photon number of the idler mode $N_I$, and then it can approach the coherent state performance around $N_I=10^6$.
-In Fig.\ref{fig:fig1}(b), we show that the SNR ratio between the coherent state and the CCT state with $N_I=10^6$ is equal to one, regardless of $N_S$.
-With deceasing $N_S$, it is also shown that the TMSV state can take quantum advantage over the coherent state more than five times.
+Increasing the mean photon number of the idler mode of the CCT state corresponds to increasing the classical correlation of the CCT state.
+Under the on-off detections, increasing the classical correlation of the CCT state can beat the performance of the TMSV state for a fixed signal mean photon number.
+In Fig.\ref{fig:fig1}(b), we show the SNR ratios between the states.
+The TMSV state can take advantage over the coherent state more than five times at low $N_S$.
+The SNR ratio between the coherent state and the CCT state with $N_I=10^6$ is equal to one, regardless of $N_S$.